 By doing this, you’re making your content easier to consume for a broader range of people.

-If someone is able to consume your message with minimal effort on their behalf, they will pay more attention.
-They’ll learn, they’ll remember, they’ll love it and they’ll share it and that is an absolute win-win for everyone!
+If someone can consume your message with minimal effort they will pay more attention.
+They’ll learn, they’ll remember, they’ll love it, and they’ll share it, and that is a win-win for everyone!